Understanding and Improving Transfer Learning of Deep Models via Neural Collapse: Evaluating Representations of Pretrained Models via

 \end{itemize}

-Recent studies have shown that \NC\ is prevalent across a wide range of classification problems, regardless of the loss function used (e.g., CE \cite{papyan2020prevalence,fang2021exploring}, MSE \cite{mixon2020neural,zhou2022optimization, han2022neural}, or SupCon \cite{fang2021exploring,graf2021dissecting}), the neural network architecture (e.g., VGG~\cite{simonyan2014very}, ResNet \cite{he2016deep}, or DenseNet \cite{huang2017densely}), and the dataset (e.g., MNIST \cite{lecun2010mnist}, CIFAR \cite{krizhevsky2009learning}, or ImageNet \cite{deng2009imagenet}).
-Although maximum between-class separation implies that the learned features are discriminative, the collapse of within-class variability to a single dimension (as shown in \Cref{eqn:nc1-collapse}) implies that the network is memorizing the labels instead of preserving the intrinsic structures of the data.
-This loss of information from the input to the output could negatively impact the transferability of the learned deep models.
-Nonetheless, the \NC\ phenomenon provides useful metrics for evaluating the transferability of pre-trained models, which we will discuss further in the following.
+Recent studies have shown that \NC\ is prevalent across a wide range of classification problems \citep{papyan2020prevalence,mixon2020neural,zhou2022optimization, han2022neural,fang2021exploring,graf2021dissecting,zhou2022all} on the source training data, regardless of the loss function used, the neural network architecture and the dataset.
+Intuitively, the prevalence of \NC\ phenomenon implies that the features in each class are maximally separated on the training data, and the network learns a max-margin linear classifier in the last-layer.
+Additionally, if \NC\ would also occur on downstream data, it could serve as an indicator of the transferability of pre-trained models that we study below.